Ludof63/MTSK-analysis/README.md

 This repository contains mainly:

+- A collection of analysis on the MTS-K dataset
 - Scripts to download/prepare/ingest the dataset

-- A collection of data analysis examples
+**Take a look at the analysis [here](https://ludof63.github.io/MTSK-analysis/analysis/).**

+While if you want to run some analysis on the dataset yourself you can follow the next steps.

 ## Getting Started with MTS-K analysis